betterzhou/betterzhou.github.io/_pages/about.md

 ### Journal Reviewer

 - npj Digital Medicine
+- Journal of the American Medical Informatics Association
 - Computers in Biology and Medicine
 - IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transactions on Neural Systems and Rehabilitation Engineering